-They’re not very good on the ground, but sloths are good swimmers.
-They use a lazy, doggy-paddle stroke to move through the water.
+They may not be very good on the ground, but sloths are good swimmers.
+They use a lazy, doggy-paddle stroke to propel themselves through the water.

 Sloths are very vulnerable when on the ground and tend to spend as little time as possible out of the safety of the trees.

 When cornered or feeling threatened, sloths will lash out with their long front claws.